Rampurhat subdivision: Education

-Birbhum district had a literacy rate of 70.68% as per the provisional figures of the census of India 2011.
+Birbhum district had a literacy rate of 70.68% as per the provisional figures of the 2011 census.
 Rampurhat subdivision had a literacy rate of 69.12%, Suri Sadar subdivision 71.16% and Bolpur subdivision 72.71%.

-Given in the table below (data in numbers) is a comprehensive picture of the education scenario in Birbhum district, with data for the year 2013-14:
+Given in the table below is a comprehensive picture of the education scenario in Birbhum district, with data for the year 2013-14:

 The following institutions are located in Rampurhat subdivision: